Who are we ?

 THE ABSA 39/45

-The mission of the "Association Bretonne du Souvenir Aérien" (Breton association of the air memory), created in 2004 by his current President Daniel Dahiot, is to do researches on the Second World War aerial history, to find sometimes wrecks, to trace the history and to inform families.
+The mission of the "Association Bretonne du Souvenir Aérien" (Breton association of the air memory), created in 2004 by its Honorary President, Daniel Dahiot, and whose current president is Benoît Paquet, is to do researches on the Second World War aerial history, to find sometimes wrecks, to trace the history and to inform families.
 An excavation allowed the ABSA to discover a pilot still on board his aircraft, resting for more than 70 years ten meters in underground and who has been missing in action for a long time.

 THE ABSA TEAM